 20. 1 suitable for disabled.

-lounges, bar, restaurant, free Wi-Fi, in-room TV, terrace, garden.
+lounges, bar, restaurant, function/private dining rooms, civil wedding licence, free Wi-Fi, in-room TV (Freeview), terrace, 43-acre grounds include 1-acre kitchen garden.

 in public areas.

-allowed in some bedrooms (£20 per dog per stay).
+allowed in some bedrooms (max.
+2 per room, £20 per dog, includes welcome pack).

 Good Hotel Guide Review